This post may contain affiliate links.

 • Strain the cider through a sieve to remove any unwanted bits (or scoop them out).

-• Ladle into heat proof glasses or mugs (or leave to stay warm in the slow cooker).
+• To serve, ladle into heat proof glasses or mugs (or leave to stay warm in the slow cooker), add a cinnamon stick, a large slice of orange, and 2 star anise to each glass.

 Notes